yashLadha/yashLadha.in/src/pages/blog/golang-vs-java-lambda-performance.md

 ## Test Bench

-We will use the following infrastructure for benchmarking the performance of Lambda.
-I have kept the code to as close to normal day to day examples.
+We will use the following infrastructure for benchmarking the performance of Lambda.  have kept the code as close as possible to typical day-to-day examples.

 <img class="bg-clip-border rounded-lg" width="720" height="360" src="/blog-assets/lambda-benchmark/lambda-benchmark.png" alt="Lambda Benchmark Test Bench" />